erazemk/jcr/README.md

 jcr -l 10 File.java tests/          (limits each test to 10 seconds) jcr -e -t File.java tests/          (shows Java error messages and the time each test took)
 ```

-## Contributing

-To help improve `jcr` you can send a patch to `(contact [at] erazem [dot] eu)`,
-along with a description of the contribution and optionally your name for
-attribution.

-I'm also happy to accept feature requests and bug reports sent to my email
-or submitted on the [bug tracker](https://todo.sr.ht/~erazemkokot/jcr).

 ## License